Please note the competition is now closed.

 Maximum team size is four.

-Please note that the trip to Germany is 13 – 15 October 2020 so students should be available to travel during this time.
+Please note that the trip to Malaysia is 19 – 22 October 2021 so students should be available to travel during this time.
+If the Congress changes to a virtual format due to travel restrictions, students will be invited to present their idea online and offered an alternative cash prize.

 Students are encouraged to focus not only on technical aspects, but also on the social, economic and regional challenges of addressing the Sustainable Development Goals.